elisaF/rst_discourse_parser/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~
 The $gCRF_ROOT$ symbol in the commands below stands for the root directory of gCRF.

+1. Install working version of NLTK:
+   pip istall --user nltk=3.0.0

-1. Test if the binary file of CRFsuite-stdin is ready for use, by executing the following two commands:
+2. Test if the binary file of CRFsuite-stdin is ready for use, by executing the following two commands:
 cd $gCRF_ROOT$/tools/crfsuite/
 crfsuite-stdin tag -pi -m ../../model/tree_build_set_CRF/label/intra.crfsuite test.txt